State-recognized tribes in the United States: Mississippi

 The state of Mississippi has offered congratulatory resolutions to unrecognized organizations identifying as Native American descendants, such as the MS HR50 in which the legislators "commend and congratulate" Vancleave Live Oak Choctaw Tribe for recognition; however, no laws outline formal state-recognition for this or any other group by the State of Mississippi.

 Mississippi has no office to manage Indian affairs and no state-recognized tribes.

-Missouri

-Missouri has no office to manage Indian affairs and no state-recognized tribes.